GOTWIC/Lichess-Tournament-Automation-Tool/README.md

 ```

 This tool was originaly written in python.
 However, the python client for the LichessAPI was missing a geat deal of documentation rendering the tool incomplete.
 The Java client has significantly better documentation, allowing this tool to be completed.

+Special thanks to Tors, the developer of the Java Client, for helping me out with the syntax.